-The TSC2300 is a highly integrated PDA analog interface circuit.
-It contains a complete 12-bit A/D resistive touch screen converter including drivers, touch pressure measurement capability, keypad controller and 8-bit D/A converter output for LCD contrast control.
-The TSC2300 offers programmable resolution of 8, 10, and 12 bits and sampling rates up to 125 kHz to accommodate different screen sizes.
-The TSC2300 interfaces to the host controller through a standard SPI serial interface.
+The TSC2302 is a highly integrated PDA analog interface circuit.
+It contains a complete 12-bit A/D resistive touch screen converter (ADC) including drivers, touch pressure measurement capability, and 8-bit D/A converter (DAC) output for LCD contrast control.
+The TSC2302 offers programmable resolution of 8, 10, and 12 bits and sampling rates up to 125 kHz to accommodate different screen sizes.
+The TSC2302 interfaces to the host controller through a standard SPI serial interface.

-The TSC2300 features a high-performance 20-bit, 48-ksps audio codec with highly integrated analog functionality.
-The audio portion of the TSC2300 contains microphone input with built-in pre-amp and microphone bias circuit, an auxiliary stereo analog input, a stereo line-level output, a differential mono line-level output, and a stereo headphone amplifier output.
-The digital audio data is transferred through a standard lS interface.
+The TSC2302 features a high-performance 20-bit, 48-ksps stereo audio codec with highly integrated analog functionality.
+The audio portion of the TSC2302 contains microphone input with built-in pre-amp and microphone bias circuit, an auxiliary stereo analog input, a mono line-level output, and a stereo headphone amplifier output.
+The digital audio data is transferred through a standard IS interface.
+A fully programmable PLL for generating audio clocks from a wide variety of system clocks is also included.

-The TSC2300 also offers two battery measurement inputs capable of battery voltages up to 6 V, while operating at a supply voltage of only 2.7 V. It also has an on-chip temperature sensor capable of reading 0.3°C resolution.
-The TSC2300 is available in a 64-lead TQFP.
+The TSC2302 also offers two battery measurement inputs capable of battery voltages up to 6 V, while operating at a supply voltage of only 2.7 V. It also has an on-chip temperature sensor capable of reading 0.3°C resolution.
+The TSC2302 is available in a 48-lead QFN.